 Lela Wingard Hughes '77

-In addition to leading community reinvestment work, throughout her career Lela served as advocate for diversity and inclusion providing insight, guidance and mentorship for employees.
+In addition to leading community reinvestment work, throughout her career Lela served as an advocate for diversity and inclusion providing insight, guidance, and mentorship for employees.
 She was also a member of the Chase Black Executive Forum which was comprised of the firm’s senior black leaders.

 She holds a Bachelor of Arts degree in Health Care Administration from Fisk University and a Master of Science degree in Marketing from the University Wisconsin – Madison.